 * Overall satisfaction is an individual rating and not a combined total of all ratings.
 Brands with equal overall satisfaction ratings are listed in alphabetical order.

-Canstar Blue research finalised in March 2016, published in May 2016.
+Canstar Blue research finalised in January 2017, published in February 2017.

 See our Ratings Methodology.

 Anyone who has ever spent hours painting their home knows the feeling of satisfaction that comes when you finally get to put down that paint brush and take off your overalls.
 Sure, you could pay someone else to decorate your home for you, but where’s the fun in that?
 A spot of DIY on a hot summer’s day is just the ticket, provided of course that you’re not let down by your tools.

 When it comes to buying house paint, you might think there isn’t much difference between brands, but our customer satisfaction ratings would suggest otherwise.
 We canvassed the opinions of more than 1,000 Australian adults who have recently bought and used one of the above brands, to get their feedback on whether or not it lived up to their expectations.

 The end result is that British Paints was rated highest overall, recording five-star reviews in every category – ease of application, range of finishes, quality of finish, durability, value for money and overall satisfaction.
 Only one brand failed to receive any five-star ratings, with most earning top marks for ease of application, which is encouraging.

 You’ll no doubt recognise names like Dulux and Solver, and already have your own opinions about them, but these ratings provide an extra source of advice the next time you head to the hardware store.
 Trying to pick the best brand for your needs can be a real challenge, but now you know what other consumers just like you think about these brands.
 Here is a short overview of each: